edadma/squiggly/README.md

   a Scala `null`.
 - `true`, `false`.
 These correspond to the values of the Scala Boolean class.
 - numbers.
 Numbers in *squiggly* are all instances of one type internally: the Scala `BigDecimal` number type.
-This was chosen mainly because it provides exact decimal arithmetic which is desirable when representing currency values.  `BigDecimals` can also represent arbitrarily large integers.
+This was chosen mainly because it provides exact decimal arithmetic which is desirable when working with currency values.  `BigDecimals` can also represent arbitrarily large integers.
 - strings.
 String literals are written between `'` and `'`, or `"` and `"`, whichever is more convenient.
 Strings may contain any of the standard escapes: `\n`, `\uxxxx`, etc.